girlbossceo/conduwuit/README.md

 ```

 > <b>Note:</b> You also need to supply a `conduit.toml` config file, you can find an example [here](./conduit-example.toml).
+> Or you can pass in `-e CONDUIT_CONFIG=""` and configure Conduit purely with env vars.

 Or build and run it with docker or docker-compose.
 [Read more](docker/README.md)